dannybauman/30-day-map-challenge-2025/README.md

 - Create main README from template
 - Fill in platform results (names + status + insights)
 - Update DAILY-LOG.md
+- Capture a short “Human review” note that calls out what you verified or edited manually
 - Create `index.html` page for easy sharing

 ---